 There you go, you now know the 11 must-have features to look for when choosing a WordPress backup plugin.
 For a quick recap, here are some of the most important features you should consider adding to your backup plugin requirements list:

-- Ability to take complete as well as partial website backups.
+- Ability to take completely as well as partial website backups.

 - Reliable and easy backup restoration process.

 - Ability to download backups and store them off-site.